-3.2 What are the sanctions for individuals?
+3.2 What are the sanctions for individuals (e.g. criminal sanctions, director disqualification)?

-Infringements of the prohibition contained in article IV.1 § 4 BPC can give rise to an administrative fine of up to $\epsilon$ 10,000.
+Infringements of the prohibition contained in article IV.1 § 4 BPC can give rise to an administrative fine of up to $\notin$ 10,000.

 Criminal sanctions may be imposed on individuals for the improper use of information obtained in the context of an antitrust investigation.